 Our site may, from time to time, contain links to and from the websites of our partner networks, advertisers and affiliates.
 If you follow a link to any of these websites, please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for these policies.
 Please check these policies before you submit any personal data to these websites.

 You have the right to access information held about you.
-You can exercise this right at any time by contacting email@example.com You may be subject to a fee to meet our costs in providing you with the data we hold about you.
+You can exercise this right at any time by contacting firstname.lastname@example.org and making a Subject Access Request.

 First-party cookies (created by ourselves):

 - Google Analytics (to record statistics such as how many people visit our website)

 - Additional cookies are set only for administrators and staff who edit the website

 - _ga This cookie name is associated with Google Universal Analytics – which is a significant update to Google’s more commonly used analytics service.
 This cookie is used to distinguish unique users by assigning a randomly generated number as a client identifier.
 It is included in each page request in a site and used to calculate visitor, session and campaign data for the sites analytics reports.

 - _gid _gid cookie is responsible for tracking user behaviour.